 1) Put one foot on the edge of a table and put the other on the floor in front of it.
 Put your left hand on the table and hold onto it with your right hand pressed against it from behind.
 Stretch downwards as far as possible without falling so that both legs are fully stretched but not locked out.
 Hold for 30 seconds before repeating with the other leg and arm.

 2) Stand up straight, then bend forward at the waist until you can put your hands flat on the floor about 2-4 inches in front of where you’re standing (while keeping your back straight).
-Walk your hands backwards towards yourself until you feel a stretch in the back of your thighs, calves or hamstrings (depending on which muscles were used when walking).
+Walk your hands back towards yourself until you feel a stretch in the back of your thighs, calves or hamstrings (depending on which muscles were used when walking).
 Hold this stretch for 30 seconds before getting up; repeat 3 times each side.

-What is hyperbolic diet?
+What is a hyperbolic diet?

 There are three different levels of stretching: